Time Management Statistics (2026 Edition)

 - 58% more likely to feel worried.

-Given that our emotions highly depend on sleep, we must allocate enough time to rest and maintain a consistent sleep schedule.
+Given that our emotions depend heavily on sleep, we must allocate enough time for rest and maintain a consistent sleep schedule.

 Statistics about time management and housework

-Much of our free time goes to household chores.
+Much of our free time is spent on household chores.
 Yet, many factors impact the exact number of hours we devote to housework — including our country of residence and gender.

 Let’s see how we tackle tasks around our homes.